vmware/terraform-provider-vcfa/website/docs/r/org.html.markdown

 The above would import the `my-org-name` Organization settings.

-After that, you can expand the configuration file and either update or delete the Organization Settings as needed.
-Running `terraform plan` at this stage will show the difference between the minimal configuration file and the Organization Settings's stored properties.
+After that, you can expand the configuration file and either update or delete the Organization as needed.
+Running `terraform plan` at this stage will show the difference between the minimal configuration file and the Organization's stored properties.

 [docs-import]: https://www.terraform.io/docs/import
 [importing-resources]: /providers/vmware/vcfa/latest/docs/guides/importing_resources